-Ashlee Walter, CNM, MSN is a certified nurse-midwife in Portland, Oregon who will join the Peterkort North office of Women's Healthcare Associates in April, 2023.
+Ashlee Walter, CNM, MSN is a certified nurse-midwife with Women's Healthcare Associates in Portland, Oregon.

 “One thing I love about my job is the daily variety.
 Whether it is being able to identify the root cause of an issue that brings comfort and relief—or helping someone understand what we know and don’t know about what they are experiencing.
 Every person’s life situation and circumstances are different, so every conversation is different.
 My goal is to meet each person where they are at, help them understand their options and remain flexible in meeting their needs.”